PureRank: A parameter-free recursive importance measure for network nodes: Introduction: background and contributions

+Seeley centrality and eigenvector centrality can exhibit two limitations on general directed networks: the {\it lack of uniqueness} and the {\it lack of completeness}.
+Both limitations are governed by the decomposition of the network into strongly connected components (SCCs), where an SCC is called closed if it has no outgoing links to any other SCC, and open otherwise.
+The lack of uniqueness depends on how the network is decomposed into SCCs, whereas the lack of completeness arises from the possibility that nodes in open SCCs receive a score of zero.

+The lack of uniqueness means that the score vector is not uniquely determined after normalization.
+For Seeley centrality, this failure occurs when the network contains multiple closed SCCs, because the eigenvalue $1=\rho(\vc{P})$ of $\vc{P}$ is not simple.
+For eigenvector centrality, by contrast, multiple closed SCCs do not by themselves preclude uniqueness; a unique normalized nonnegative score vector can still exist provided that $\rho(\vc{W})$ is a simple eigenvalue of $\vc{W}$.

+The lack of completeness means that some nodes receive a score of zero in every admissible score vector.
+For Seeley centrality, all nodes in open SCCs always receive a score of zero.
+By contrast, for eigenvector centrality, nodes in open SCCs can receive positive scores, depending on the left eigenspace associated with the dominant eigenvalue $\rho(\vc{W})$ of $\vc{W}$.
+The lack of completeness is especially problematic for networks with large open SCCs, such as the Web~\cite{Brod00}.

-Katz~\cite{Katz53} proposed an RDI-inspired centrality, {\it Katz centrality}, which overcomes the limitations of Seeley and eigenvector centralities by introducing two free parameters: (i) the {\it damping factor} $d \in (0,1]$ (or the {\it damping rate} $\delta:=1 - d$), and (ii) the {\it baseline score} $\beta \ge 0$ initially assigned to each node.
-By definition, the Katz centrality vector $\vc{\kappa} := (\kappa_j)_{j \in V}$ satisfies
+Katz centrality~\cite{Katz53} and PageRank~\cite{Brin98} address these two limitations by introducing free parameters, which allow each node in an arbitrary network to receive a unique positive score.
+Katz~\cite{Katz53} proposed {\it Katz centrality}, which uses two free parameters, called the {\it Katz parameters}: (i) the {\it damping factor} $d>0$ satisfying $d\rho(\vc{W})<1$, and (ii) the uniform {\it baseline score} $\beta\ge0$ assigned to each node.
+By definition, the {\it Katz equation} $(V,\vc{W},d,\beta)$ for the unknown row vector $\vc{\kappa}:=(\kappa_j)_{j\in V}$ is defined by